IgniteUI/dock-manager-demos/README.md

 # Dock Manager Demos

-This project demonstrates the usage of the Ignite UI Dock Manager component with Vite.
+This project demonstrates the usage of the Ignite UI Dock Manager component.

 ## Project Structure